Fujifilm X-A2 Review

 Ergonomics of the X-A2 are above what is expected of an entry-level model.
 The dual control-dials and traditional mode-dial make controller the Fuji X-A2 very efficient.
 With the programmable Fn button, ISO can be made easily accessible and the Quick menu puts other important functions within easy reach.

-Fuji X-T1 or the recently released Fuji X-T10
+Fujifilm X-T1 or the recently released Fujifilm X-T10

 Sensor-Size: 24 x 16mm